Adding Running Lamp

 Use of larger even more higher powered bulbs is NOT recommended.

-The particular socket I have selected has the usual two side mounting pins, but the pins are offset in the (lengthwise) bulb fitment, so the bulb can ONLY be installed in one position, NOT 180° the other way.
-This is standard for these lamps which are often used for running and stop (brakes) function.
+The particular socket I have selected, and recommend, has the usual two side mounting pins, but the pins are offset in the (lengthwise) bulb fitment, so the bulb can ONLY be installed in one position, NOT 180° the other way.
+This is standard for lamps which are often used for running and stop (brakes) function.
+It is pretty much standard for ANY two functions in ONE lamp usage.

-Using the 1157 (2157) bulb with its length-wise offset pins is a FAR better choice than non-offset types like 1176.
-More on the 1176 later herein.
-Using a common 1157 (2157) lamp ENSURES that, if properly wired at the socket, you will have a BRIGHT turn signal, and considerably dimmer running lamp, which is what you want....AND...bulb replacement is easy, as it can go in only one way.
-NOTE that the Euro type of lamp which is quite similar enough in specifications is number 7528, you can use 1157, 2157, or 7528.
+Using the 1157 (2157) bulb with its length-wise offset pins is a FAR better choice than non-offset types like the 1176.
+Using a common 1157 (2157) lamp ENSURES that, if properly wired at the socket, you will have a BRIGHT turn signal, and considerably dimmer running lamp, which is what you want....AND...bulb replacement is easy, as it can only go in one way.
+NOTE that the Euro type of lamp which is quite similar enough in specifications is number 7528, it is a good lamp, but you can use 1157, 2157, or 7528.
 I highly recommend NOT using a NON-offset 1176 lamp.

 There is a lot of semi-nerdy and nerdy information on these lamps in my LAMPS article.
 If you really want a lot of information, the real story, please read that article.